 X.1.1.1 Intent Producer (IP)

 The Intent Producer (IP) is a system where a physician can document intent to treat a patient with radiation.
-The contents of that intent can be transmitted to the Treatment Planning System (TPS), where that intent may prompt treatment planning activities, and/or to one or more Treatment Observers (OBS), which consume the information for other uses.
+The contents of that intent can be transmitted to the Prescription Producer (PP), where that intent may prompt treatment planning activities, and/or to one or more Treatment Observers (OBS), which consume the information for other uses.

-An IP SHALL be able to transmit intent information using the Send Intent [XXX] transaction.
+An IP SHALL be able to transmit intent information using the Send Intent [XRTS-01] transaction.

 Some systems may provide functionality for performing both intent and planning activities.
-Those systems MAY group the IP and TPS actors.
+Those systems MAY group the IP and PP actors.

-An IP system may wish to receive back the details of treatment, either from the TPS or from the Treatment Delivery System (TDS).
+An IP system may wish to receive back the details of treatment, either from the PP or from the Results Producer (RP).
 In that situation, the IP MAY be grouped with the Treatment Observer (OBS) actor.

-X.1.1.2 Treatment Planning System (TPS)
+X.1.1.2 Prescription Producer (PP)

-The Treatment Planning System (TPS) is the system where planning of radiation treatment occurs and is the source of the patient’s prescription for radiation delivery.
+The Prescription Producer (PP) is the system where planning of radiation treatment occurs and is the source of the patient’s prescription for radiation delivery.
 That prescription can be transmitted to an external Treatment Observer (OBS).

-A TPS SHALL be able to transmit prescription summary information using the Send Prescription Summary [XXX] transaction.
+A PP SHALL be able to transmit prescription summary information using the Send Prescription Summary [XRTS-02] transaction.

-A TPS will coordinate with a Treatment Delivery System (TDS) on treatment.
+A PP will coordinate with a Results Producer (RP) on treatment.
 This coordination will typically take the form of DICOM transactions that are out of scope for this profile.

 Some systems may provide functionality for performing both intent and planning activities.
-Those systems MAY group the Intent Producer (IP) and TPS actors.
+Those systems MAY group the Intent Producer (IP) and PP actors.

-A TPS system may wish to receive back the details of treatment from the Treatment Delivery System (TDS).
-A TPS may also wish to receive the intent for treatment from external IP systems.
-In those situations, the TPS MAY be grouped with the Treatment Observer (OBS) actor.
+A PP system may wish to receive back the details of treatment from the Results Producer (RP).
+A PP may also wish to receive the intent for treatment from external IP systems.
+In those situations, the PP MAY be grouped with the Treatment Observer (OBS) actor.

-X.1.1.3 Treatment Delivery System (TDS)
+X.1.1.3 Results Producer (RP)

-The Treatment Delivery System (TDS) directly manages the delivery and recording of radiation treatments.
+The Results Producer (RP) directly manages the delivery and recording of radiation treatments.
 That delivery can be transmitted to external observers to assist with ongoing care of the patient.
-The TDS must also be capable of computing dose accumulation at the phase level and at the site level.
+The RP must also be capable of computing dose accumulation at the phase level and at the site level.

-A TDS will coordinate with a Treatment Planning System (TPS) on treatment.
+A RP will coordinate with a Prescription Producer (PP) on treatment.
 This coordination will typically take the form of DICOM transactions that are out of scope for this profile.

-A TDS SHALL be able to transmit treatment delivery information using the Send Delivery Results [XXX] transaction.
+A RP SHALL be able to transmit treatment delivery information using the Send Delivery Results [XRTS-03] transaction.

 X.1.1.3 Treatment Observer (OBS)

-A Treatment Observer (OBS) is a system interested in receiving information related to radiation treatment.
+A Treatment Observer (OBS) is a system interested in receiving information related to the planning and/or delivery of radiation treatment.

 A Treatment Observer SHALL be able to receive at least one of the transactions listed in table X.1.1.

-An Intent Producer (IP) system may wish to receive back the details of treatment, either from the TPS or from the Treatment Delivery System (TDS).
+An Intent Producer (IP) system may wish to receive back the details of treatment, either from the PP or from the Results Producer (RP).
 In that situation, the IP MAY be grouped with the Treatment Observer (OBS) actor.

-A TPS system may wish to receive back the details of treatment from the TDS.
-A TPS may also wish to receive the intent for treatment from external IP systems.
-In those situations, the TPS MAY be grouped with the Treatment Observer (OBS) actor.
+A PP system may wish to receive back the details of treatment from the RP.
+A PP may also wish to receive the intent for treatment from external IP systems.
+In those situations, the PP MAY be grouped with the Treatment Observer (OBS) actor.

-X.2 PDR Actor Options
+X.2 XRTS Actor Options

 Options that may be selected for each actor in this profile are listed in the Table X.2-1.

-Table X.2-1: PDR – Actors and Options
+Table X.2-1: XRTS– Actors and Options